-- The legislation repeals new protections for retirement investors that are designed to ensure that those providing investment advice put the best interests of their clients first.61 Repealing these protections would cost ordinary retirement savers tens of billions of dollars a year.62 - The legislation would exempt private equity funds from parts of the Dodd-Frank Act that require these funds to observe stronger investor protection duties and to register with the SEC to ensure compliance with rules.63 Exercising these Dodd-Frank powers has led the SEC to find numerous violations of securities laws that harmed private equity investors.64 The CHOICE Act eliminates these powers. - The legislation contains numerous provisions that would harm the ability of regulators to enforce securities laws.
-For example, one section would forbid the SEC to automatically prohibit "bad actors" (those convicted of felonies or otherwise found guilty of serious regulatory violations) from participating in securities markets.65 Other examples include provisions that would prevent the SEC from levying fines in administrative proceedings where there were findings of wrongdoing, a provision greatly expanding pre-emption of state securities enforcement, and a provision that deprives regulators of key information needed to monitor potentially fraudulent offerings.66 - Other provisions eliminate needed investor protections in cases of risky investment products.
-For example, one section deregulates risky "crowdfunding" offerings, increasing investment caps so ordinary investors can risk potentially unlimited amounts on these very risky offerings, while simultaneously eliminating key investor protections such as public disclosures of the details of the company.67 Another provision would double the amount of leverage permitted to Business Development Companies (BDCs),
+- The legislation repeals new protections for retirement investors that are designed to ensure that those providing investment advice put the best interests of their clients first.61 Repealing these protections would cost ordinary retirement savers tens of billions of dollars a year.62 - The legislation would exempt private equity funds from parts of the Dodd-Frank Act that require these funds to observe stronger investor protection duties and to register with the SEC to ensure compliance with rules.
+Exercising these Dodd-Frank powers has led the SEC to find numerous violations of securities laws that harmed private equity investors.
+H.R.
+10 eliminates these powers. - H.R.
+10 contains numerous provisions that would harm the ability of regulators to enforce securities laws.
+For example, one section would forbid the SEC to automatically prohibit "bad actors" (those convicted of felonies or otherwise found guilty of serious regulatory violations) from participating in securities markets.
+Other examples include provisions that would prevent the SEC from levying fines in administrative proceedings where there were findings of wrongdoing, a provision greatly expanding pre-emption of state securities enforcement, and a provision that deprives regulators of key information needed to monitor potentially fraudulent offerings. - Other provisions eliminate needed investor protections in cases of risky investment products.
+For example, one section deregulates risky "crowdfunding" offerings, increasing investment caps so ordinary investors can risk potentially unlimited amounts on these very risky offerings, while simultaneously eliminating key investor protections